 Mindy has decided she wants to get her lashes done somewhere nearby.
 She’s not interested in embarking on a road trip (nobody has time for that) so, what does she do?

 She pulls up Google and types in something along the lines of, “Lash extensions near me.”
-She hits enter and a list of relevant search results appear on her screen.
+She hits enter and a list of relevant search results appears on her screen.
 If you’ve done your SEO right, there’s a good chance your business website will be pretty high on the search results.

 Your ranking is not paid for, but it takes a lot of technical work and time to position yourself higher in the results page.